jdeath/CheckRoyalCaribbeanPrice/README.md

 1. Update: Mentioned on RoyalCaribbeanBlog.com: `https://www.royalcaribbeanblog.com/2025/04/19/cruise-price-trackers`

 # Issues
 1. Will not work if your password has an % in it.
 Change your password (replace % with ! for instance).
-Working on a fix
+Working on a fix.
+PRs welcome
-1. Only checks adult prices, if only have child prices in an order it may not work.
-I don't have kids, so can not check.
+1. Only checks adult prices (> 12 years old), if only have child prices in an order it may not work.
+I don't have kids, so I can not fix.
+PRs welcome
-1. It should handle orders made by other people in your party (works in my partner's account for what I booked)
+1. Handles orders made by other people in your party or linked cruises (even if you are not sailing on it)
 1. It should give you the price of the item in the same currency you bought it in.
 Post an issue if not working correctly.
 1. May not handle all orders correctly.
 1. Prices of internet, beverage packages, and "The Key" are per day, this code divides by the length of your cruise.
 If you buy a partial package, this logic may not work correctly.
-1. If other prices are per day, it will not work.
-Let me know if other daily purchases are not calculating correctly.
+If any per-day item is not calculated correctly, post an issue.
 1. Please double check that the price is lower before you rebook!
 I am not responsible if you book at a higher price!
+1. Double check you are cancelling the item for the correct cruise!